Mortgage Credit Directive

-For residential mortgages the point of sale and offer KFIs have been updated to produce an illustration of the impacts of a 20% adverse movement in exchange rates.
+For residential mortgages the point of sale and offer KFIs produce an illustration of the impacts of a 20% adverse movement in exchange rates.

-Our straightforward guide to mortgages (page 6) has a section to explain foreign currency mortgages and our approach in managing the risks.
+Our straightforward guide to mortgages (page 6) has a section to explain foreign currency mortgages and our approach to managing the risks.

 Once the mortgage completes we’ll monitor the exchange rates.
 If there’s an adverse movement by 20% or more we’ll issue your client a letter explaining how the exchange rates have changed, and who to contact if they’re having any difficulties paying their mortgage.